nktknshn/tgmount-ng/README.md

 Creates virtual file system with files posted on telegram.
 <!-- tgmount lets you to mount files uploaded to telegram as a virtual file system
 so access them like regular files from a cloud without downloading.
 This allows to use regular desktop media players to listen to music streaming it directly from telegram servers.
-Pictures and videos

 Features:
+* Files are streamed from the telegram cloud without downloading before
 * Flexible VFS structure configuration
 * ZIP archives as folders
-* Multiple files organization strategies
+* Upload files by copying into a folder
 -->

 **VERY ALPHA SO FAR**